costingh/code-editor/README.md

 ## Installing
 * Run this commang: git clone https://github.com/costingh/code-editor.git
-* After the operation is finished, navigate inside the code-editor file, and open up index.html file in a browser.
+* After the operation is finished, navigate inside the code-editor folder, and open the index.html file in a browser.

 ## Tech stack